Thursday, November 21, 2024

 Wifi 6 802.11AX

-• It has windows
+• It runs Windows

-• It’s very cheap
+• It’s super cheap

 CPU: Ryzen 3 7320U

-4GB RAM = Windows S mode
+4GB RAM = Windows S Mode

 Display: FHD